 is often recommended for the treatment of vertigo, especially when it is a result of motion sickness.
 The

 of this remedy includes a pattern of symptoms being made worse by eating or drinking, rising up from bed, or exposure to bright light, along with a sense of confusion, and possibly a sick headache.
 Lying down usually relieves the symptoms.

 In contrast, the homeopathic remedy

 is associated with a symptom picture in which vertigo is made worse by lying down, turning over, or moving the head.

 Other Natural Options

-For herbs, supplements, and other alternative treatments that may be useful for gastritis-like symptoms, see the
+For more information on herbs, supplements, and other alternative treatments that may be useful for this condition, see the